carlaperezmartinez/carlaperezmartinez.github.io/index.md

 {% capture text %}

-Learn the fundamentals of our research and what it is good for.
+Learn about the fundamentals of our research and its uses.

 {%
   include button.html